Chelsey Amer, MS, RD, CDN, answers a common still mysterious bathroom question: Why is my pee bright yellow?

 To signify good hydration, aim to keep your pee a pale yellow color.
 Since sixty percent of your body is water, drinking it regularly is crucial for your beauty and health alike.
 As a ballpark, try to drink half of your body weight in ounces daily.

-Note: In some instances, the color of your urine can indicate a need to call your physician ASAP.
-If you didn’t recently consume beets, berries, or Red Dye 40, a pink or reddish hue may indicate blood in your urine.
+In some instances, the color of your urine can indicate a need to call your physician ASAP.
+If you didn’t recently consume beets, berries, or Red Dye 40, a pink or reddish hue may indicate blood in your urine, which can be a sign of a urinary tract infection, kidney stones, or urinary cancer.
+Additionally, a deep purple or reddish-brown hue could be a sign of porphyria, a rare genetic disorder that can cause stomach pain or nerve issues.

 The Bottom Line